Nazza01/Makefile-Presentation/README.md

 # Makefile-Presentation
 The supporting code for the Makefile Presentation at 42 Adelaide - 8th September 2022

-See the Makefile.pdf for the presentation, will upload the recording of the presentation when it is available.
+See the Makefiles.pdf for the presentation, will upload the recording of the presentation when it is available.

 # Concept Breakdown